 - biometric templates.

-For more information about the APPs, see Australian Privacy Principles.
+For more information about how the APPs apply, see the OAIC's APP guidelines.

 The Privacy Act also covers more specific matters, such as: